 Bill Davis/News Mount Vernon’s Rachel Parks looks past Olentangy Liberty’s Melissa Veerman (35) to score in the first quarter of Thursday’s Division I sectional final.
 The Yellow Jackets won, 43-38.
-Purchase
+Buy Now

 Bill Davis/News A Mount Vernon fan in a chicken suit dunks the basketball during halftime of the girls’ sectional final between Mount Vernon and Olentangy Liberty at The Hive on Thursday.
-Purchase
+Buy Now

 Comments are closed.